vasern/vasern-webiste/_blog/2018-10-28-introduce-vasern-react-native-database.md

 photo: "https://cdn-images-1.medium.com/max/2000/1*opEm8xOVsI7Wb_2F6ricmQ.png"
 ---

-Vasern project started 3 months ago, with a goal to be a fast data storage for React Native, be able to sync to remote servers and available for everyone.
+Vasern's goal to be a fast data storage for React Native, be able to sync to remote servers and available for everyone.

 I created Vasern for the following reasons: